Monday, April 26, 2010

 Let's dissect your position point-by-point:

 As far as your observation that we are somehow connected to this rock from which we sprung...I guess.
-However my consciousness/intellect feels no more c
+However my consciousness/intellect feels no more connection

 to it than the afore mentioned cardboard shipping carton.
 Of course they are both carbon-based, but that would only make sense chemically, and not to be cause for yet another "emotional" trauma.
 Our connection to this planet is merely transitory in the "blink-of-an-eye" that we humans have been so far in it's history.
 Again, I must stress here, that this process of transhumanism will be an agonizingly long period in our history.
 It has already begun.
 As we know the advances in biotechnology, nanotechnology and medical research into stem-cell harvesting has already produced encouraging results.
 And with these jumps and starts we will see more and more mechanization of the biology of humans....but it will take a LONG time to reach the full transitions that I am writing about.